Parmalat: Early history (1961–2002)

 In 1961, Calisto Tanzi, a 22-year-old college dropout, opened a small pasteurisation plant in Parma.
 Two decades later, the company had grown into a multinational corporation diversifying into milk, dairy, beverage, bakery, and other product lines in the 1980s, becoming listed on the Milan stock exchange in 1990, and expanding further in the 1990s.
 By 22 April 2002, Parmalat's share price had reached a record and the company was valued at €3.7bn, employing over 30,000 people in 30 countries.
 The company began to expand and had listed in its portfolio amongst other things: an expansion in the space of a decade from six countries into ownership of ParmaTour (a travel group) and Odeon TV, Parma F.C., Paulista Futebol Clube and S.E.
 Palmeiras.

-In the early 1980s, Parmalat was the title sponsor of the Brabham Formula 1 team, and its logotype, prominently displayed on the vehicles, became strongly associated with the team.
-The company continued as a minor sponsor of other Formula 1 teams in the late 1990s.
+From 1978 to 1984, Parmalat was the title sponsor of the Brabham Formula 1 team, and its logotype, prominently displayed on the vehicles, became strongly associated with the team and the drivers Niki Lauda and Nelson Piquet.
+The company continued as a minor sponsor of other Formula 1 teams as Forti, Ligier, Arrows and Sauber, due to other Brazilian driver, Pedro Diniz, from 1995 to 2000.